tomhoover/guide-programming-fundamentals-in-python/guide.md

 ###About this Guide:

-Learning promise*****
-__Note for Tati:__ The intro doesn't tell me what I'm going to learn (e.g. data structures) and it doesn't tell me who this is right for (e.g. total beginners).
-This needs some TLC.
-Also, is "Pypet" a python thing or a this guide thing?
-I'm confused.
-Adding the tamagochi referrence might help.
-> You will learn Python fundamentals by creating a virtual pet we'll call "Pypet" (a "Python-pet").
-Think of your Pypet as a modern-age tamagochi.

-This guide will follow Thinkful’s [project-driven learning philosophy](http://blog.thinkful.com/post/100829199278/project-based-v-s-project-driven-learning), i.e. ”all concepts are taught within the context of that project and students learn as they build”.
-You will be creating a “Pypet” (“Python-pet”) of your choosing.
-As you learn new Python concepts you will add new features to your Pypet, allowing to put your knowledge to the test.
+This guide is designed for complete beginners and will teach you programming fundamentals in Python.
+Following Thinkful’s [project-driven learning philosophy](http://blog.thinkful.com/post/100829199278/project-based-v-s-project-driven-learning) you will learn by actually building a project.
 We use Gifs throughout this guide to make everything as clear as possible.

-This guide assumes no programming knowledge.
-You will be using a tool called [Nitrous](https://www.nitrous.io/) to set up your developer environment which makes it easy to get started.
+As you complete this guide you'll learn Python fundamentals by creating a virtual pet we'll call "Pypet" (a "Python-pet").
+Think of your Pypet as a modern-age tamagochi or Pokemon.
+With each new Python concepts you will add new features to your Pypet putting your knowledge to the test.
+We will have you use a free tool called [Nitrous](https://www.nitrous.io/) to set up your developer environment which takes away the pain of setting of a coding environment and is even cloud based so you can log in from any computer.

 ###What is Python?